 An environment where there is no centralized authority.

-This is because BTC enabled all transactional data to be verified and stored on blockchain, the distributed ledger technology behind cryptocurrencies.
+, the flagship and first cryptocurrency that was created.
+This is because BTC enabled all transactional data to be verified and stored on a blockchain, the distributed ledger technology behind cryptocurrencies.

 Trustless systems enable participants to carry out transactions in a peer-to-peer (

 P2P) setting.
 It enables individuals to place trust in abstract concepts rather than in people.